madanyc/workfront-learn.en/help/administration-and-setup/configure-system-defaults/customize-issue-types-and-terminology.md

 What if the existing issue types don’t match the issue management needs of your organization?
 Or maybe your organization uses different terminology?

-For example, there’s a team that would like to track project risks using [!DNL Workfront] issues.
+For example, there’s a team that would like to track project risks using issues.
 As the system administrator, you know your organization doesn’t track bug reports.
 So you can change the name of an unused issue type, like [!UICONTROL Bug Reports], to Project Risks.

-Issue types are renamed at a system-wide level, so the change applies to all [!DNL Workfront] users.
+Issue types are renamed at a system-wide level, so the change applies to all users.

 1. Click **[!UICONTROL Setup]** in the **[!UICONTROL Main Menu]**.
 1. Expand the **[!UICONTROL Project Preferences]** section in the left menu panel.